FiwareTIConsoft/fiware-metaware/docs/user_and_programming_manual.md

 | Delete Template    | DELETE | /v1/templates                |

 The API that requires a payload with the information related to the current Template is "Create Data-Source"; the payload has to respect the Template schema.

+### Swagger-UI
+Metaware also comes with a Swagger-UI interface, which contains the whole API list.
+Please, follow [these instructions](http://swagger.io/swagger-ui/) to interact with Metaware through Swagger-UI (http://<tomcat-address>:8080/swagger-ui/).